 Insurance Claims Process

 If your property is located within a National Register Historic District, you may be able to justify more costly repairs; for instance, if your slate roof is damaged, the insurance company may urge you to replace it with a less-costly asphalt shingle roof.
-By providing documentation of your property as historically significant, the insurance company may be willing to repair or replace the more costly slate roof.
+By providing documentation that your property as historically significant, the insurance company may be willing to repair or replace the more costly slate roof.
 SHPO's website provides tips for handling insurance claims.

 Contact the Planning and Development Customer Service Center.
-Building repairs often require a building permit; the City's Planning and Development Customer Service Center is available to guide you through the permitting process.
+Building repairs often require a building permit; the city's Planning and Development Customer Service Center is available to guide you through the permitting process.

 Assistance from the Federal Emergency Management Agency (FEMA)

-If the President declares a major disaster area for North Carolina, Federal Government assistance may be available.
+If the President declares a major disaster area for North Carolina, Federal government assistance may be available.
 FEMA's website offers information on federal aid for disaster recovery.
 You can also reach them by phone at 800-621-3362.

 State and Federal Rehabilitation Tax Credits